bennettsf/wordgame/README.md

 # Word Game CS111 Personal Project
 Word Game using Django

-This game is in a VERY early stage with little to no logic added.
+This game is in a VERY early stage with little functionality.

 Recent changes: